Kereminoo/Xerate/README.md

 **How to use it**

- * Select a file with a .osu extension, or select multiple files if you want to merge them.
- * Input the rate and pitch if you are changing map speeds, or input the break length between maps and the marathon name if you are merging them.
+ * Select the files that you want to change the speed of, or if you are making marathons, add all the maps that you want to merge to the queue.
+(You can input a rate for the maps in the marathon)
+ * If you're making marathons, enter the marathon name, marathon version (difficulty name) and the break length (miliseconds) entries.
  * Click the export map button and you are good to go!

 **Known Issues**

- * Events and TimingPoints in merged maps are slightly off
- * The pitch changes even if you type nothing in the pitch entry
- * Every map and its audio file must be in the same folder to merge maps
  * Xerate is flagged by antiviruses even though its a safe program
+ * The OD and AR entries do absolutely nothing if you're making a marathon.